 It wasn’t all honky-dory working with Miss Asante.
-I did cross her a few times and she dealt with me same way as she did everyone else.
-Sometimes her criticism stung more than a bee but it was from her that I learnt only my acts were been criticized and not my person.
+I did cross her a few times, and she dealt with me the same way as she did everyone else.
+Sometimes her criticism stung more than a bee, but it was from her that I learned only my acts were criticized and not my person.
 Because after each of those reproach sessions, she drew you back in and explained why you deserved to be told off or pushed in the manner she did.
 I have since not taken anyone’s criticism personal.
 Miss Asante had again unwittingly taught me, it is never personal.

-And for the two or so years I worked as a broadcast journalist, everyday with Matilda in the newsroom was a lesson worth learning.
+And for the two or so years I worked as a broadcast journalist, every day with Matilda in the newsroom was a lesson worth learning.
 She was our boss and not our friend.
-Yet she took time off to be friend when one needed one.
+Yet she took time off to be friend a when one needed one.
 And in my case, with all the tearful boy troubles and secret crushes, she was more than a friend.

 I can never end this piece without talking about her sharp dress sense.
 Matilda never came to work over or underdressed.
 She was always appropriately attired, a rarity in the age of scantily-clad journalists.

-Matilda Asante-Asiedu is warm and assured woman who has not only raised the bar of professionalism but also served as an example of what can be achieved with devotion, courage and perseverance.
-I do credit my folks for raising a confident assertive woman but I’m grateful for the opportunity to pick up a few useful tips from Matilda.
-There a few remarkable women like her around.
+Matilda Asante-Asiedu is warm and assured woman who has not only raised the bar of professionalism but also served as an example of what can be achieved with devotion, courage, and perseverance.
+I do credit my folks for raising a confident, assertive woman, but I’m grateful for the opportunity to pick up a few useful tips from Matilda.
+There are a few remarkable women like her around.
 She’s worth celebrating.